4 Keys to Effective Wedding and Event Florist Websites (And some florists who did it right!)

 Ara Farnam-Levinson of Rock, Paper, Scissors has a great landing page on both her mobile and desktop visions that encourages site visitors to engage with it by clicking to enter it.
 The mobile site is also very simple to navigate and the left-right scrolling through portfolio items makes it easy for a visitor to feel a connection to the florist.

 Alyssa Griffith of Rose Gold Events' mobile landing page is also very simple—featuring a slide of some of their work and a few key links for visitors to click on.
-The menu option is clearly marked at the top of the page and does not get in the way of the page content when opened, meaning visitors can enjoy the full experience of the page even while contemplating which page to check out next.
+The menu option is clearly marked at the top of the page and out of the way of the page content when opened, meaning visitors can enjoy the full experience of the page even while contemplating which page to check out next.

 Have only a few links

 Many brides are overwhelmed with the million options they have when planning their wedding.
-Pinterest boards that provide inspiration overload are not a big help here.
-The worst thing you can do on your website is have a potential client not know where to click because you have too many links.
+Pinterest boards that provide inspiration overload are less than helpful here.
+The worst thing you can do on your website is have a potential client be unsure of where to click because you have too many links.

 Show examples of your work